 The fund has two aims:

-to provide a combination of capital growth and income to deliver a return that is higher than that of the US stockmarket over any five-year period;
+- to provide a combination of capital growth and income to deliver a return that is higher than that of the European stockmarket over any five-year period;

-to increase the income stream every year in US dollar terms.
+- to increase the income stream every year in euro terms.

 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in the shares of companies across any sector and of any size that are domiciled, or conducting the major part of their economic activity, in the US and Canada.
+Core investment: At least 80% of the fund is invested in the shares of companies across any sector and of any size that are domiciled, or conducting the majority of their economic activity, in Europe.
 The fund usually holds shares in fewer than 50 companies.

 Other investment: The fund also holds cash or assets that can be turned quickly into cash.